 You’re Used to This

-If you’re a security integrator, building automation systems contractor, or other building technology system contractor, it goes without saying that working on construction projects usually comes with a strong dose of stress and anxiety.
+If you’re a SCADA integrator, building automation systems contractor, or other technology system contractor working within construction events, it goes without saying that your projects usually come with a dose of stress and anxiety.
 A common reason being the thought (or knowledge, if you’re far enough along) of impending schedule slippage that may lead to compressing your work into half of the amount of time you need.
 Your work usually happens last, and you usually can’t get any meaningful head start because work that others need to finish before your’s can start isn’t done.

 For a building construction project to be contractually finished, everything needs to be finished, including all of the control and technology systems.
 Furthermore, it’s likely that for a building to actually WORK, and oftentimes to be deemed legal to occupy, your work needs to be installed, tested, integrated, and fully commissioned.

-So it seems obvious that your systems work would be fully defined in the construction schedule, and any slippage in activities earlier in the project would show the impact to your work, and there would be corrections made to the overall project to accommodate the slippage so you have enough time, or so you could adjust your staffing or develop an alternative plan to deal with schedule compression.
+So it seems obvious that your systems-work would be fully defined in the construction schedule, so any slippage in activities earlier in the project would show the impact to your work.
+Then there would be corrections made to the overall project to accommodate the slippage so you have enough time, or so you could adjust your staffing or develop an alternative plan to deal with schedule compression.
 But are your activities even in the project schedule?
 If you didn’t have some very specific meetings with the construction manager about this, and turn in a detailed list of activities with duration and descriptions of critical milestones, they are most likely not.